 If you seem to always be following a diet, then you probably follow the basic rules for healthy eating: Eat plenty of fruits and veggies, always choose whole grains over refined ones, and never eat just before going to sleep.
 You may even be so strict with your diet that you feel drained of energy before your workout even begins.

 While it may seem like the only way to lose or maintain your weight is to keep your intake under a certain number of calories each day, you have to support your body with the proper amount of nutrients to get through those grueling cardio and weight sessions.
-Here are the top five signs you may not be eating enough to fuel your workout regimen.
+Here are the signs you may not be eating enough to fuel your workout regimen.

 1. You’ve stopped losing weight